rlawrenc/cosc_304/labs/lab10/README_Unit13.md

 24. Under Rendering, expand Regions.
 Under the Project Budget region, select Attributes.

-	In the property editor, locate Authorization Scheme and make sure that Contribution Rights is selected from the list.
+	In the property editor, locate Authorization Scheme and ensure that Contribution Rights are selected from the list.

 25. You want the Create Button to appear only if the user has either the Contributor or Administrator role.
 Under Rendering, locate Region Buttons and select CREATE.
-In the property editor, navigate to Security and make sure that Contribution Rights is selected for Authorization Scheme.
+In the property editor, navigate to Security and ensure that Contribution Rights is selected for Authorization Scheme.
 Click Save.

-26. You also want to protect against direct access to the Project Budget form dialog page.
-Though you restrict end users from editing the interactive report on the Home page, they can still access the Project Budget form page by entering the correct URL in the browser.
+26. You also want to protect against direct access to the Project Budget form dialogue page.
+Though you restrict end-users from editing the interactive report on the Home page, they can still access the Project Budget form page by entering the correct URL in the browser.
 To avoid this, you must restrict the Form page access to only users with the Contributor and Administrator roles.

       In the page designer, click Navigate to Next Page arrow in the toolbar.

-      You are now viewing the Project Budget form page in page designer.
+      You are now viewing the Project Budget form page in the page designer.

 27. Under Rendering, select Page 5: Project Budget.

-	In the Property Editor, navigate to Security and make sure Contribution Rights is selected for Authorization Scheme.
+	In the Property Editor, navigate to Security and ensure Contribution Rights is selected for Authorization Scheme.

 	Click Save.